PracticingDeveloper/practicingruby.com/_posts/2013-04-10-from-scripting-to-oop.md

 categories: articles
 author: Gregory Brown
 permalink: articles/from-scripting-to-oop
+summary: Gradually convert a  "throwaway" procedural program into a well-defined domain model.
+issue_number: '6.8'
 ---

 > **NOTE:** This issue of Practicing Ruby was one of several content experiments